MichaelCurrin/emadmasroor.github.io/test3.md

 # Navier-Stokes solver

-This is a solver for the two-dimensional unsteady viscous incompressible Navier-Stokes equations in $\omega-\psi$ formulation on a rectangular Cartesian grid.
+This is a solver for the two-dimensional unsteady viscous incompressible Navier-Stokes equations in $$\omega-\psi$$ formulation on a rectangular Cartesian grid.
 We discretize the domain using second-order centered finite differences, and march the governing equations forward in time implicitly.

 All linear systems are solved by using either a naive Gauss-Siedel relaxation scheme or the native Julia matrix-inversion operator `\` on a `SparseArray`.
 It should be possible, in the future, to assemble the full matrix using the Julia package  [`DiffEqOperators.jl`](https://github.com/SciML/DiffEqOperators.jl)